bareos/bareos/docs/manuals/source/Configuration/StorageDaemon.rst

 -  :ref:`Storage <StorageResourceStorage>` – to define the name of the Storage daemon.

--  :ref:`Director <StorageResourceDirector>` – to define the Director’s name and his access password.
+-  :ref:`Director <StorageResourceDirector>` – to define the Director’s name and its access password.

 -  :ref:`Device <StorageResourceDevice>` – to define the characteristics of your storage device (tape drive).